How much does car AC repair cost?Get a free quote now

 AC clogged filter cleaning

-A considerable portion of what you pay a technician goes toward car repair parts and labor for the following reasons:
+A considerable portion of what you pay a technician goes toward car repair parts and labour for the following reasons:

 - The air conditioner is a sealed system with different interrelated parts.
 Usually, technicians don’t just repair a component but also perform a thorough inspection to ensure they’re fixing the root cause.

-- Credentialed and experienced technicians command a higher hourly labor rate.
-Most mechanics charge $25 an hour, depending on the location, experience, and expertise.
+- Credentialed and experienced technicians command a higher hourly labour rate.
+Most mechanics charge $40 an hour, depending on the location, experience, and expertise.

 Whether the parts are original or aftermarket also matters.
 OEM (original equipment manufacturer) components are always the best to use since they are guaranteed to fit.
 But they can also be pricey, so many mechanics opt for aftermarket ones.
 These cheaper alternatives don’t necessarily come from the car’s manufacturer.
 They might not be an exact match, but they should work just as well.